 Skip to contents

-Performs a fast continuous wavelet transform on long sequences by sequentially processing junks of the input signal and keeping only low-resolution output data to preserve memory.
-This is only useful for very long signals whose output does not fit into memory as a whole.
-It should not be used on short signals since boundary artefacts are discarded (and those potentially dominate for short sequences).
+Performs a fast continuous wavelet transform on long sequences by sequentially processing junks of the input signal and keeping only low-resolution output data by averaging to preserve memory.
+This is only useful for very long signals whose output does not fit into the available memory as a whole.
+It should not be used on short signals since boundary artefacts are automatically discarded (and those potentially dominate for short signals).

 Usage